ikuhamada/state-doc/Tutorial/index.rst

 Calculation of band structure and density of states for a magnetic system

+:doc:`Crystalline iron <fe>`

+Calculation of band structure and density of states for a magnetic system

 :doc:`Carbon monoxide on platinum (111) surface <pt111-co>`

 Crystal orbital overlap population analysis of an adsorption system